 1. Maintain at least 5 regular members to the club by the end of the quarter.
 10 members by 2017.

-2. Develop and implement a regular curriculum for the teaching of basic Meyer Dussack.
+2. Develop and implement a regular curriculum for the teaching of longsword and dussack fencing.
 This includes footwork, timing, distance, the guards, strikes, defences, techniques, and historical context.
 Develop a curriculum for advanced students for the future.

 3. Establish a sense of professionalism absent previously by creating uniform and equipment requirements, a standard curriculum, and participating regularly in regional tournaments.